yasindevops/Project104-Roman-numerals-conventor/README.md

 - User input can be either integer or string, thus the input should be checked for the followings,

-   - The input should be a decimal number within the range of 1 to 3999, inclusively.
+   - The input should be a decimal number within the range of 1 to 3999, inclusively,

-   - If the input is less then 1 or greater then 3999, user should be warned using the given html template.
+   - If the input is less then 1 or greater then 3999, user should be warned using the given html template,

    - If the input is string and can not be converted to decimal number, user should be warned using the given html template.

-- Example for user inputs and respective outputs
+- Example for user inputs and respective outputs:

 ```
 Input       Output